Eyevinn/dash-mpd/xml/README.md

 This package is a copy of PR#48641.
 More specifically, commit f68da8a.

 Hopefully, this code will be merged into the Go standard library at some point.

+Escaping tab and newline led to problems with some DASHSchema test content so this disabled.